 SAN units are made up of multiple disks created to protect against data loss due to any hardware failures.
 These units use higher-end hard disks that can spin between 10,000 RPM and 15,000 RPM to increase performance.
 SAN units deal with data on a block level and do not have an embedded operating system of any kind.
 This means that the SAN needs to be attached to a host or multiple host machines in order to function.
 The host machine controls the sharing, file operations and permissions.

 SAN units are typically used in an enterprise environment or where fast input/output systems are required.
-They offer larger storage quantities due to the amount of hard drives it supports.
+They offer larger storage quantities due to a number of hard drives it supports.

 What is a NAS?